Suns snap 11-game skid in San Antonio, topple Spurs 103-99

+SAN ANTONIO (AP)Devin Booker let his teammates and coaches know just how tired he was of losing to San Antonio.

+When the Phoenix guard wasn’t jawing at the opposition, Booker was encouraging his teammates to fight and imploring his coaches to protest every call that went against the Suns.

-SAN ANTONIO (AP) — Devin Booker had 35 points before fouling out and the Phoenix Suns held on to beat the Spurs 103-99 on Friday night, snapping an 11-game skid in San Antonio.
+Booker did his part, scoring 35 points before fouling out and the Suns held on to beat the Spurs 103-99 on Friday night, snapping an 11-game skid in San Antonio.

+“He was wanting me to challenge every call,” Suns coach Monty Williams said while chuckling.
+“I’m like, ‘Dude, I only got one.’
+But I thought that was what helped us, his will.
+He’s lost here a lot and he wanted this one bad.
+We wanted it bad.”

-Booker has scored at least 30 points eight times in January and in 17 games this season.
-He is averaging 31.3 points in 12 games this month.
+Booker has scored at least 30 points eight times in January and is averaging 31.3 points in 12 games this month.
+He has scored more than 35 points in six other games in January, but Friday’s output was the most satisfying.

+“I said it at the end of the third to start the fourth: ‘We’re not leaving here without a victory,’” Booker said.
+“We wanted this one bad.”

+Phoenix won in San Antonio for the first time since Feb.
+27, 2013.

-San Antonio rallied in the fourth, cutting Phoenix’s lead to 94-93 on a pair of free throws by Derrick White following Booker’s fifth foul with 3:52 remaining.
+The Spurs rallied in the fourth, cutting the Suns’ lead to 94-93 on a pair of free throws by Derrick White following Booker’s fifth foul with 3:52 remaining.
 Booker responded with a jumper over White on the ensuing possession before fouling out with 1:31 remaining.

-The Suns used their size advantage over a smaller lineup to snap the Spurs’ three-game winning streak and win in San Antonio for the first time since Feb.
-27, 2013.
+Dario Saric’s follow of a missed shot put Phoenix up 100-96 with a minute remaining over a smaller lineup and snap San Antonio’s three-game winning streak.

+“It wasn’t plays, it wasn’t necessarily schemes, it was just a lot of heart and competitive intensity on both ends,” Williams said.

 DeMar DeRozan had 30 points and eight rebounds for San Antonio, which had won six of nine entering their second game of the season against Phoenix.